f3d-app/f3d/README.md

        "raytracing": true,
        "denoise": true,
        "samples": 3
+   },
+   ".*mhd": {
+       "volume": true
    }
 }
 ```
 This first block defines a basic configuration with many desired options for all files.
 The second block specifies that all files ending with vt., eg: vtk, vtp, vtu, ... will be shown with edges on.
 The third block specifies raytracing usage for .gltf and .glb files.
+The last block specifies that volume rendering should be used with .mhd files.

 The configuration file possible locations depends on your operating system.
 They are considered in the below order and only the first found will be used.